Since December 2019, the Australian Government have invested $40.1 million in the refurbishment of Reef HQ Aquarium.

 A number of mechanical services require replacing as they have come to the end of their life.
 This includes air conditioning units, sand filters and protein skimmers (which assist in the life support of our exhibits to ensure water is clean and at optimum condition for our marine life), and control systems / software that monitor the tanks and trigger alarms should a fault occur that requires investigation.

-The majority of the electrical infrastructure is nearly 30 years old and requires rectification and upgrades to meet current compliance standards.
+The majority of the electrical infrastructure is nearly 30 years old and requires maintenance and upgrades to meet current standards.
 A substation and our main switchboard requires relocation, including the replacement of cabling and field distribution boards.

 We will undertake a complete upgrade of our security systems, including our CCTV system, access control and deterrents.